deanriverson/spacefl/README.md

 There are also several [mixins](lib/game/actors/mixins) that provide common behaviors to the actors, such as kinematics and hit testing.
 The Flutter-specific bits are in the [lib/widgets](lib/widgets) package.
-The [RenderGameBoard](lib/widgets/render_game_board.dart) class might be of particular interest if you want to see how Flutter's RenderObjects work.
+The [RenderGameBoard](lib/widgets/render_game_board.dart) class might be of particular interest if you want to see how Flutter RenderObjects work.

 ![Overview](assets/images/spacefl_project.png)